hoppersroppers/roadmap/training/c.md

 If you are interested in getting a more complete Computer Science education, you work through the [Open Source Society University curriculum](https://github.com/ossu/computer-science/blob/master/README.md).
 It is excellent.
 I don't really like Computer Science, I think it doesn't apply that much to results-oriented hacking, but that is my own bias.

 Overall, getting good at C involves writing a ton of code, reading a ton of code, and generally exposing yourself to challenging projects on a regular basis.
-Turns out, that is also how you learn Binary Exploitation](pwning.md).
+Turns out, that is also how you learn [Binary Exploitation](pwning.md).